Skip to main content

 1. Enter business registration details

+On the next step you will be asked to provide your business registration details.
 Select your Business registration ID type (for example, EIN or another applicable identifier).
-Enter your Registration number exactly as it appears in your tax documents.
+Enter your registration number exactly as it appears in your tax documents.

 2. Confirm business address from tax documents